-Fruits vs Veggies
+Fruits vs Veggies - What's the Difference?

 Many adults aren’t even sure of the difference between a fruit and a vegetable!
 This easy lesson plan is a fun, STEAM based exploration that encourages children to study their world around them.